 Inspect the infusion bag for particulates and discard if present.

 Prior to the start of the intravenous infusion, the content of the infusion bag should be at room temperature (25 °C).

-When administering Columvi using syringe infusion, withdraw the entire content of the infusion bag into a syringe.
-Alternatively, a two-syringe method using a connector can be used to prepare the dose for the syringe pump infusion.

 Table 1.
-Dilution of Columvi for infusion
+Dilution of Columvi for intravenous bag infusion